rlharsh/My-Notes/Technology/Software Development/Python/Boot.dev/Learn Object Oriented Programming/Object Oriented Programming.md

 - It's more work to write it over and over again.

 # How OOP Developers Think
 Classes in object-oriented programming are all about grouping data and behavior *together* in one place: an object.
-Object-oriented programmers tend to think about programming as a
+Object-oriented programmers tend to think about programming as a modeling problem.
+They think:
+>[!info]
+>"How can I write a `Human` class that holds the **data** and simulates the **behavior** of a real human?
+## Both paradigms are valuable
+#OOP isn't the only pattern for organizing code, but it's one of the more popular ones.
+If you understand multiple ways of thinking about your code, you'll be a much better developer overall.